pascalguttmann/obat_pc_spi/README.md

 After this setup you are ready to proceed with the desired use case.

+!!! note "Python Venv and Sudo"
+    When running python inside a virtual environment and you require substitute user privileges for the script you can use the `sudo` command.
+However `sudo` does not preserver the environment variables, especially `PATH` environment variable.
+This will result in the global python instance instead of the python in the venv to be run.
+In order to copy the environment to the substitute user and setting `PATH` commands can be run as folllows:
+    ```bash
+    sudo -E env PATH="$PATH" PYTHONPATH="$PYTHONPATH" python3 $PATH_TO_SCRIPT
+    ```

 ### Run Unittest

 To run the unittests of this software use: